About

 Childcare

-Child care expenses are based off the combined costs of center-based child care and family-based care for 4-year olds and school-aged children.
-For families with 1 child, data assumes the child is 4 years old.
-For families of 2 children, we assume the additional child is 8 years old respectively.
+Childcare expenses are based on combined costs for center-based care and family-based care for 4-year-olds and school-aged children.
+For households with one child, the estimate assumes the child is 4 years old.
+For households with two children, the estimate assumes the second child is 8 years old.

 Transport